‘Brooklyn Nine-Nine’ Season 5 Confirmed: ’99’ Cast Will Return For At Least One More Season

 According to the Hollywood Reporter, following its conclusion in 2015, several Parks and Recreation cast members have made appearances in Brooklyn Nine-Nine.
 In the show’s current season, Jim O’Heir, who played Jerry Gergich in Parks and Recreation, popped in as a slightly racist and homophobic Florida sheriff.
 Meanwhile, Ron Swanson actor Nick Offerman made an appearance in the show’s third season to play Frederick, Captain Holt’s ex-boyfriend.
 The appearance was well received by the two shows’ mutual fans.

-Actress Amy Poehler, who played Parks and Recreation’s lead protagonist Leslie Knope has even visited the set of Brooklyn Nine-Nine in the past, however, she’s yet to make a cameo appearance in the Fox sitcom.
+Actress Amy Poehler, who played Parks and Recreation’s lead protagonist Leslie Knope, has even visited the set of Brooklyn Nine-Nine in the past, however, she’s yet to make a cameo appearance in the Fox sitcom.

 .@Brooklyn99FOX Renewed for Season 5! https://t.co/jzOk2hDw5n pic.twitter.com/cfmlbowAhu